 If having me visit your school for the day is something that you may be interested in, then please email me by clicking the ‘Mail’ button on the sidebar to discuss dates and rates.
 Please note that this isn’t my day job, and as such I only put aside a few dates a month to do this, and often dates fill up fast.

-I am already taking booking for the 2012 / 2013 school year.
+I am taking bookings for the 2016/17 school year.
 I also have a basic disclosure CRB certificate available for viewing if required.

 What The Schools Say: